EV charging for condos

 How are EV charging policies for HOAs created for condos?

 - After getting a better idea of the EV charging installation project scope, your HOA can develop an EV charging policy that establishes how to divide costs, provide access to charging and manage EV charging operations.
 Your proposed EV charging policy should consider:

-- Rules for repair or removal of equipment
+- What are the rules for repair or removal of equipment?

-- Rules guiding the use of shared charging stations
+- What are the rules guiding the use of shared charging stations?

 How do we maintain EV chargers at condos?